STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 In-person examination genuinely adds value in: whitish patchy change suggestive of lichen sclerosus (a chronic skin condition needing a different treatment pathway); severe scarring of the foreskin; paraphimosis (foreskin trapped behind the glans — emergency, go to your nearest emergency department immediately); any concern about a non-healing ulcer or lump; phimosis with significant urinary or sexual dysfunction; or recurring episodes where prior phone-consult treatment did not resolve the picture.
 The Specialist GP identifies these patterns at the phone consult and arranges in-person review.

 Yes.
-The phone consult works anywhere in Australia with phone reception.
-The prescription is sent electronically to any Australian pharmacy you nominate — regional and rural pharmacies stock topical corticosteroid creams at standard PBS pricing.
+The phone consult works anywhere in Australia with phone reception, and treatment is arranged on the call — topical corticosteroid creams are widely available across Australia, including regional and rural areas.
 The stretching routine needs no equipment.
 If in-person review is identified as needed, the Specialist GP refers to an appropriate local service.
 For surgical referral (about 10 to 30% of cases), public urology accepts the referral wherever you are — wait times and the public/private decision are covered at the consult.

-Not really — the topical corticosteroid creams used for first-line phimosis treatment are prescription-only in Australia for an evidence-based reason: getting the strength, frequency, and duration right matters.
+Not really — the topical corticosteroid creams used for first-line phimosis treatment are not available over the counter in Australia, for an evidence-based reason: getting the strength, frequency, and duration right matters.
 Over-the-counter mild hydrocortisone (1%) is available but is too weak for most adult phimosis presentations.
 Stretching alone (without the cream) works for some mild cases but is much less reliable than the cream-plus-stretching combination.
-The phone consult and prescription pathway is designed to get you the right cream with the right routine without an unnecessary in-person visit.
+The phone consult is designed to get you the right treatment with the right routine without an unnecessary in-person visit.

 Both are surgical options if topical treatment does not work.
 Circumcision removes the foreskin entirely, takes 30 to 45 minutes under local or general anaesthetic, has a 2 to 4 week recovery, and is the more widely available option.
 Preputioplasty preserves the foreskin but widens the tight ring with small incisions — about the same operation time, faster recovery (typically 1 to 2 weeks), and preserves foreskin sensation and tissue, but is less widely offered and is usually performed by urologists rather than dedicated circumcision providers.
 The Specialist GP can refer to either pathway based on what suits your situation.

 Not by default.
 The phimosis consult is confidential — we do not notify your regular GP, employer, school, or insurer.
-The medication appears as a generic prescription item on your pharmacy record; if you would prefer this not appear on your My Health Record, the Specialist GP can adjust settings during the consult.
 A summary letter to your regular GP can be sent with your explicit consent if you want continuity for general medical care — particularly useful if a urology referral is needed and you want your regular GP to track the surgical pathway alongside your wider care.